G-Core/product-documentation/documentation/cloud/inference-at-the-edge/manage-deployments.md

     - **New**: we’re allocating resources to a deployment.
     - **Active**: the deployment is up and running.
-    - **Error**: an error occurred when allocating resources.
+    - **Failed**: an error occurred when allocating resources.
 You need to recreate the deployment.
     - **Disabled**: the deployment is currently paused.

 * **Running status**: maintenance deployment status, which shows how many pods are run in the selected regions.
 If you move the cursor over the amount of running models, a list of regions will appear.